 Review: Fine Track Polygon Nest - New possibilities for synthetic sleeping bags

-When you hear the word "sleeping bag" that brings you to the mountains, what kind of thing do you think of?
+When you hear the phrase "a sleeping bag to take to the mountains," what do you think of?

-On the other hand, sleeping bags made of synthetic fibers have the advantage of being easy to maintain and keeping prices low, but they require a large amount of mass to provide heat retention, and as a result, they become heavy and bulky, so I think they often fall short of the option of "take it to the mountains."
+On the other hand, although sleeping bags made from synthetic fibers have the advantage of being easy to maintain and inexpensive, they require a lot of mass to provide warmth, which makes them heavy and bulky, so they are often not an option for people to take to the mountains

-However, Fine Track, a domestic manufacturer that continues to develop innovative gear, has developed a new heat-retaining material, Fine Polygon, and the Polygon Nest series that uses it, has introduced a completely new form that goes beyond the conventional wisdom of synthetic sleeping bags.
-This time we will thoroughly analyze the sleeping bag using the fine polygons.
+However, Finetrack, a Japanese manufacturer that continues to develop innovative gear, has developed a new heat-retaining material called Fine Polygon, and with its Polygon Nest series of sleeping bags that use this material, it has come up with a completely new style that goes beyond the conventional wisdom of synthetic fiber sleeping bags.
+This time, we will take a closer look at sleeping bags that use Fine Polygon

 table of contents